 Birth Choices Beyond Natural

 I always dreamed of a natural childbirth at home, full of ease and love as I skillfully went through this natural process of childbirth.
 However, in my world, this story never materialized.
 After two attempts at fully natural births, both resulting in emergency cesareans, this time I opted to have a scheduled cesarean...something I never, ever anticipated.

 For a granola girl like me, when I laid out my birth plans originally, I never considered the possibility of ending up in an emergency c-section.
 By the time I made it to the OR, I was so exhausted from intense labor that with each delivery it was all I could do to keep my eyes open to welcome my little girls, who were immediately whisked off to the nursery while I passed out in recovery, only to truly meet them hours later.

-With this one, knowing the decision had been made for us to choose a healthy baby in one piece vs. forcing my "perfect scenario" delivery, I wanted to just see what options I had.
+With this one, knowing the decision had been made for us to choose a healthy baby in one piece vs. forcing my "perfect scenario" delivery, I wanted to just see what birth choices and options I had.
 When I googled "natural cesarean," I had no idea what would come up.
 What I found, however, fascinated me.

 I know your first thought - "natural" cesarean?
 You must be crazy!
 However, as you'll see here, it's not about medicine being nixed - it's about bringing back the natural process of mother/child bonding and the beauty of birth vs. simply being a surgical procedure.

 When I approached my doctor about doing something similar, I wasn't sure what her response would be.
 Thankfully, not only was she completely on board with it, she had the power (as Chief of OB/GYN) to actually test it out!
 Thus I became the first mother at Baptist Hospital to try some of the procedures you see in this video below.